NasoohOlabi/Compiler/README.md

 6. Or build using the bottom bar CMake extension shortcuts

 7. After build there should be a Compiler.exe in build folder

+(Take a look at CMakeLists.txt to view the used commands)